 - Landlords must disclose to the tenant in writing the name and address of the person in charge of managing the premises and the owner of the property.

 Alabama landlords can request up to one month’s rent as a security deposit from tenants.
 Pet deposits and other additional fees are allowed as well.
 Landlords are required to return a tenant’s security deposit within 60 days of termination of the lease (§ 35-9A-201).

 Landlord Right of Entry

 Alabama law requires landlords to give at minimum two days’ notice before entering the property for maintenance and repair purposes.
 Emergency entry without notice is permitted.
 The emergency entry includes if there is a fire, serious water leak, or another serious health or safety issue (§ 35-9A-303).

 Small Claims Court

-If you are looking to further acquaint yourself with Alabama landlord and tenant obligations, check out The Alabama Tenant’s Handbook, which will help clarify any outstanding rental questions you may have.
+If you want to acquaint yourself with Alabama landlord and tenant obligations, check out The Alabama Tenants’ Handbook, which will help clarify any outstanding rental questions.

 The Alabama residential lease agreement template below defines all necessary rental terms.